Skip to main content

 The loans for which you seek forgiveness must have been made before the end of your five years of qualifying teaching service.

-Any time you spent teaching to receive benefits through AmeriCorps cannot be counted toward your required five years of teaching for Teacher Loan Forgiveness.
+Any time you spend teaching to receive benefits through AmeriCorps cannot be counted towards your required five years of teaching for Teacher Loan Forgiveness.

 Qualifying Service for Teacher Loan Forgiveness Basics